swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

-The decision around surfacing migration mode in the `PackageDescription` library depends on whether there is a concensus on the value of enabling it as a persistent setting as opposed to a automated procedure in the long run.
+The decision around surfacing migration mode in the `PackageDescription` library depends on whether there is a concensus on the value of enabling it as a persistent setting as opposed to an automated procedure in the long run.

 Here is how an API change could look like for the proposed solution: